Fluffy and decadent vegan bundt cake with swirls of chocolate and vanilla cake topped with an easy chocolate ganache!

 - 3/4 cup (190mL) light-tasting vegetable oil, such as sunflower or rapeseed

 - 2 tbs apple cider vinegar

-- 1/4 cup (25g) cocoa or raw cacao powder, + 2 tbs plant-based milk
+- 1/4 cup (25g) cocoa or raw cacao powder, + 2 tbsp plant-based milk

 - 1 tbsp vanilla extract

-- To make the cake: Add the flour, sugar, baking powder and salt to a large bowl.
+- Add the flour, sugar, baking powder and salt to a large bowl.
 Mix until combined.
 Add the milk, oil and apple cider vinegar and mix until combined.

 - Pour half of the mixture (around 750g) into another bowl.
 Add the cocoa powder and milk to one bowl and the vanilla extract to the other bowl.
 Mix each bowl until combined.
 Make sure both cake batters are the same consistency/thickness (the zebra pattern will not work if they aren't the same consistency).
 Add more flour or milk to ensure this.